01 of 08

 Freighter cruises are favored by retired travelers or those who have arranged extended leaves of absence from the workplace.
 Families with a traditional window of vacation time (three weeks or less in most of North America) will find freighter cruise options difficult to arrange.

 These trips are rare in our hurried society.
-If you're privileged to take one, be grateful for the money you'll save and the uncommon cruising experience you'll enjoy.
+If you are privileged to take one, be grateful for the money you will save and the uncommon cruising experience you will have.